See the results of our 2022 Personal Finance Study!

-Nearly half of all families carry a balance on their credit card, according to the Federal Reserve Bulletin.
-In 2019 the median family owed $2,700 in credit card debt.
+Nearly half of all families carry a balance on their credit card, according to 2019 data reported in the Federal Reserve Bulletin.
+In 2019 the median family (among those with credit card debt) owed $2,700.

-There have also been countless studies completed on the credit card effect, which have found that when we swipe credit cards, we end up spending more.
+There have also been countless studies completed on the credit card effect, which have found that when we swipe credit cards, we end up spending more than if we used cash.
 It’s no surprise that we’re tempted to spend more when we swipe, as we don’t “feel” the money leaving us or see the immediate impact on our bank accounts like we do with cash and debit cards.

-It is possible to live within your means, take advantage of the perks this payment method offers, and control your spending.
+It is possible to live within your means, take advantage of the perks that credit cards offer, and control your spending.
 Here’s what you really need to know about the advantages of credit cards, how they differ from debit cards, and how to use them both responsibly.